Nautilus Science

 One of the most fundamental and oldest questions of science is Are we alone?
 Modern astrophysical methods allow us to analyze the chemical composition of atmospheres of planets orbiting other stars – all we need is a large enough telescope to collect the light filtering through the atmospheres.

-The science goal of the Nautilus Array is to carry out a comprehensive search for atmospheric biosignatures in about 1,000 transiting earth-sized exoplanets to measure the occurrence rate of life flourishing on other worlds.
+A key science goal of the Nautilus Space Observatory is to carry out a comprehensive search for atmospheric biosignatures in about 1,000 transiting earth-sized exoplanets to measure the occurrence rate of life flourishing on other worlds.

-We will study the atmospheric composition of about one thousand earth-size habitable zone exoplanets to assess the diversity of their atmospheres.
-This large sample will allow a detailed statistical study of earth-sized exoplanets and the identification of Earth twins.
+Nautilus will study the atmospheric composition of about one thousand earth-size habitable zone exoplanets to assess the diversity of their atmospheres.
+This large sample will allow a detailed statistical study of earth-sized exoplanets and the identification of Earth-like planets and non-Earth like yet habitable worlds.

 The Nautilus Array will allow the comparison of atmospheric compositions of each planet to the range of atmospheric compositions consistent with abiotic processes.
 We will identify atmospheres whose composition is not in line with abiotic processes and necessitates the existence of life.